 7: Do something fun, because to hell with negativity

-Another great way how to remain positive in difficult times is by forcing yourself to have fun.
+Another great way how to stay positive in difficult times is by forcing yourself to have fun.

 When you’re in a negative situation the last thing you feel like doing is singing, dancing, goofing around, or laughing.
 But if you can just get yourself to have a little fun for five minutes you’ll escape the negative mindset.